j-spinelli/WW2BombingsReport/README.md

 ## Setup

 - for source code, download the .ipynb file.
-- If you only want to read the report, download the html file and open it with any browser.
+- If you only want to read the report, enter: https://j-spinelli.github.io/WW2BombingsReport/ .
+Or download the html file and open it with any browser.

 ## Author